kirillvh/RowPack/README.md

 throughput near the uncompressed row-major baseline and well ahead of the slower Parquet codecs.

-## Portable and Self Contained

-The native build is self-contained under `third_party/`, and the C++ writer is header-only for easy embedding.
-The bundled dependencies and this repository are permissively licensed.

 ## Build

 From the repository root: